pketh/pketh.github.io/_posts/2025-07-28-support-community.md

 </figure>

-But while it’s normal for one night in a hotel to cost ~$300, most people expect the price of a month of using pro-grade software to be closer to a cup of coffee.
+But while it’s normal for one night in a hotel to cost ~$300, most people expect the price of a month of using pro-grade software – some of which cost millions of dollars to produce and maintain – to be closer to a cup of coffee.
 That’s because software is inherently a volume business.
 While I’m busy fixing something, the app is still being used by everyone else.
 And when I ship improvements, everyone benefits.

 Does it make me feel better when [Kinopio](https://kinopio.club) is more reliable, lighter-weight, simpler, more powerful, and faster?
-I’ve been doing this kind of tuning all month.
+Well, I’ve been happily doing this kind of tuning all month.
 And honestly, if I could afford to, I’d keep doing it forever.

-Relatedly, I pushed off writing this blog post a week later than planned to investigate a mysterious syncing bug.
-What a rabbit hole that was… I couldn't reproduce the problem myself, so figuring out the root cause (an IndexedDb race-condition) took days of patching and requesting debug logs.
-While I had the hood open, I rewrote the sync engine to make it much easier to read and debug in the future.

 When it comes to volume, Kinopio is in this awkward puberty phase, where it doesn’t have enough paid users to be completely self-sustainable yet.
 But I also get bug reports, feature requests, student discount requests, and emails from really nice people telling me how much they love Kinopio, everyday.